-The significant accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all the years presented, unless otherwise stated:
+The material accounting policy information applied in the preparation of these financial statements are set out below.
+These policies have been consistently applied to all years presented, unless otherwise stated:

 2.1 BASIS OF PREPARATION

 a) Statement of compliance

 These financial statements have been prepared in accordance with the accounting and reporting standards as applicable in Pakistan.
 The accounting and reporting standards applicable in Pakistan comprise of: